-- (a) for outdoor recreation and the operational needs of the residents; and - (b) opportunities for the planting of gardens and landscaping; and - (c) private open space that is integrated with the living areas of the dwelling; and - (d) private open space that has access to sunlight; and - (e) for development that is compatible with the existing built and natural environment of the area.

-area.
-Acceptable Solutions Performance Criteria A1 P1 Dwellings must have: Dwe ellings must have: (a) a site coverage of r (excluding eaves u (a) private open space that is of a size and dimensions that are appropriate for the (-) n at least 25% of the site opervious surfaces; size of the dwelling and is able to accommodate: (i) outdoor recreational space consistent with the projected requirements of the occupants; and (ii) operational needs, such as clothes drying and storage; and (b) have reasonable space for the planting of gardens and landscaping. (c) not be out of character with the pattern of development in the surrounding area; and (d) not result in an unreasonable loss of natural or landscape values.
-A2 P2 A dwelling must have ar area of private open A dwelling must have private open space that: space that: (a) includes an area that is capable of serving (a) is in one location a nd is at least: as an extension of the dwelling for outdoor relaxation, dining, entertaining (i) 24 m 2 ; or and children's play and that is: floor welling has a finished (i) conveniently located in relation to a living area of the dwelling; and level that is entirely more than 1.8 m above the finished ground level (excluding a garage, carport or entry foyer); and (ii) orientated to take advantage of sunlight. (b) has a minimum ho rizontal dimension of: (i) 4 m; or
+12.4 .3 Site coverage and private open space Obje ective: (a) for outdoor recreation and the operational needs of the residents; and (b) opportunities for the planting of gardens and landscaping; and (c) private open space that is integrated with the living areas of the dwelling; and (d) private open space that has access to sunlight; and (e) for development that is compatible with the existing built and natural environment of the area.
+ACC eptable Solutions Peri ormance Criteria (a) (b) (c) a site coverage of not more than 25% (excluding eaves up to 0.6m); and a site area of which at least 25% of the site area is free from impervious surfaces; for multiple dwellings, a total area of private open space of not less than 60 m2 associated with each dwelling. (a) (b) (c) (d) private open space that is of a size and dimensions that are appropriate for the size of the dwelling and is able to accommodate: (i) outdoor recreational space consistent with the projected requirements of the occupants; and (ii) operational needs, such as clothes drying and storage; and have reasonable space for the planting of gardens and landscaping. not be out of character with the pattern of development in the surrounding area; and not result in an unreasonable loss of natural or landscape values.
+A2 A dv velling must have an area of private open P2 A dw velling must have private open space that: spac ce that: (a) includes an area that is capable of serving includes an area that is capable of serving as an extension of the dwelling for outdoor relaxation, dining, entertaining and children's play and that is: